- Pre-configured modular system

 The MCS2 Series is based on a highly modular system concept which allows SmarAct to provide you with a perfectly adapted and pre-configured control system.
 The following modules of the MCS2 modular system are available.

 This module is the core component of every MCS2 configuration.
-It reads the sensor data from the sensor module and performs closed-loop position control and drives the stages.
+The driver module reads the sensor data from the sensor module toperform closedloop position control of the attached stages.
 It also includes the communication interface module which can offer either an USB or an Ethernet interface.
+For applications that utilizes more than three channels additional driver modules may be added.

 This module converts the analog sensor data into digitized data which is processed by the main controller module.